Martino Gamper, Furniture Designer

 5. Serve with some olive oil and parmesan (or pecorino) cheese.
 On a very hot summer day, add a small peperoncino (chili pepper to cool down a hot day!)

-Claire Walsh is a London-based editor at Stylus.
+Claire Walsh is an editor at Stylus.
 She writes about design and travel and occasionally works as a stylist.
-She is the author of the Wallpaper* City Guide to Helsinki and has just released her second book, Interior of London Style, with the Japanese publisher Editions de Paris.
+She is the author of the Wallpaper* City Guide to Helsinki and the book Interior of London Style.